aravindmunna/hello-world-react-and-typescript-book/HelloWorld.md

 }
 ```

 If you paid attention to the previous sample you will notice that this is almost exactly like the old main.tsx.
-We gave the component class a new name and we don't need to import DOM because we don't need to call anything from React.DOM.
+We copied main.tsx to a new file called helloworld.tsx.
+We gave the component class a new name and we deleted the import for DOM.
+We don't need to import DOM because we don't need to call anything from React.DOM.

----

-That was easy too.
+That was pretty easy so I don't think that we need to review this code.

 ##Manage Component State with Prop and State Objects